zeromq/czmq/bindings/jni/README.md

     ./gradlew build jar -PbuildPrefix=/tmp/jni_build

 ## Building the JNI Layer for Android

+Before you start make sure that you've built the JNI Layer for your current OS.

 Please read the prerequisites section of the [README](../../builds/android/README.md) in the android build directory.